-Court documents show that the sultans brother Jefri squandered nearly US$15 billion of the BIA’s funds when he was in control a few years ago — an unbelievable amount of the money spent on sex workers, drugs and other wild extravagances.
+Court documents show that the sultans brother Jefri squandered nearly US$15 billion of the BIA’s funds when he was in control a few years ago.
+He spent an unbelievable amount of the money on sex workers, drugs and other wild extravagances.

 Billions more proved to be untraceable.
 When another brother replaced Jefri, he immediately stole another US$2 billion.

 The neglect of some of the sultanate’s investments raises more questions.
 A prime block of land on Queensland’s Gold Coast said by the Courier-Mail to be worth $30 million has sat untouched since the sultan purchased it in 1997.
 The Royal on the Park, while not a hovel, receives little expenditure.

 Likewise, a compound in an upmarket residential area of Singapore, abandoned now for three decades among the large expensive mansions of one the world’s most expensive cities.

 In Brunei itself, many government buildings and complexes suffer from a lack of maintenance with others simply abandoned.
 Stories circulate of cars from the world’s most exclusive collection, which includes 500 Rolls Royces, sitting in the weather to rust for years.

 The BIA is probably the world’s least transparent sovereign wealth funds, but are its other assets looked after any better than those that are publicly known?

 The British who held Brunei as a protectorate until 1984 set up the BIA before they left.
 Analysts calculate that the fund is currently worth no more than if the sultan had merely left the money in the bank.

 Recently the Chinese constructed a highway in Brunei, causing quiet dissent among the population.
 Some pondered why a wealthy country needed such largesse, more often seen in third world countries.